SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/Regex Notes.md

 ---
 ```

 Where `<regex>` is a valid JavaScript regex (without the surrounding `/`), and `<field>` is one of your [[Edge Fields|edge fields]].
-This will tell Breadcrumbs to find all notes that match the regex (using the _full path_ of the note), and add edges from the regex note to the matches using the field you specify.
+This will tell Breadcrumbs to find all notes that match the regex (using the **full path** of the note), and add edges from the regex note to the matches using the field you specify.

 > [!NOTE]
-> The `BC-regex-note-regex` value gets passed directly to the Javascript [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) constructor.
+> The `BC-regex-note-regex` value gets passed directly to the Javascript [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) constructor, so you can use that to troubleshoot your regex.

 For example, find all notes with the word `psychology` in the path, and point `down` to them: